simran135/personal-website/content/publication/compositionFromExamples/index.md

 publication: NeurIPS 2024.
 publication_short: NeurIPS 2024.

-abstract: As large language models (LLMs) become increasingly advanced, their ability to exhibit compositional generalization
+abstract: As large language models (LLMs) become increasingly advanced, their ability to exhibit compositional generalization -- the capacity to combine learned skills in novel ways not encountered during training

 # Summary.
 An optional shortened abstract.
 summary: ' '